Biography of Kim Basinger

 Interesting Facts

-- At school, Kim Basinger was teased as a "dummy" and "fish mouth", which often led her into awkward situations and made her feel very lonely.
+- At school, Kim Basinger was bullied and called "dummy" and "fish mouth," leaving her feeling isolated and lonely.

 - Kim received her first million-dollar fee for the role of Nadia Gates in the movie "Blind Date".

-- In 1989, the actress spent 20 million dollars on realizing her next dream: turning the small town of Braselton in her home state of Georgia into a tourist center.
-The investment turned out to be unprofitable, and after trading, Basinger was only able to recover 1 million dollars from the original investment.
+- In 1989, the actress spent $20 million pursuing her next dream: transforming the small Georgia town of Braselton into a tourist destination.
+The investment proved disastrous, and when she eventually sold, Basinger recovered only $1 million of her original investment.

 - Kim Basinger has her own star, number 7021, on the Hollywood Walk of Fame.